No pets, bicycles, skateboards, roller blades, skates or private vehicles allowed on any County Athletic Fields at any time.

 Frequently Asked Questions

-Annually, from October 1 - March 31, Horseshoe Lake, and Wildcat Lake County Parks are closed to the public for the winter season.
+Annually, from October 1st through March 31st, Horseshoe Lake, and Wildcat Lake County Parks are closed to the public for the winter season.
 Access gates to the parking lots and park areas are closed and locked during this time.
-Park restrooms are closed annually for the winter season from October 1st to March 31st.
+Park restrooms are closed annually for the winter season from October 1st through March 31st.
+Parks are open during daylight hours only, unless otherwise noted.

 Pets Allowed At Kitsap County Parks?